Alex's next exhibition will be Memoria which opens 30 June 2017 at Phoenix Brighton.

 Interstice is primarily a work concerned with loss.
 It explores scale, the finite and the infinite – the length of the melody far exceeds the lifespan of a human being and thus encourages us to consider how we choose to define and attribute value within the limited perspective and duration of our own lives.
 It is also a piece which embodies inheritance – the boat seen in the work is itself an imperfect replica of a much smaller earlier piece by the artist.

 Pragma was commissioned by BDF as a new work to accompany the exhibition of Interstice.
 A single length of ribbon supports the work from above and thus the tail provides a counterbalance which dictates the forward lean of the figure.
-Whereas Interstice is concerned with almost unimaginable differences in scale and distance, Pragma collapses these themes into a human context.
+Where Interstice is concerned with almost unimaginable differences in scale and distance, Pragma collapses these themes into a human context.
 Tiny fibre optic lights illuminate the detailing on the chest and waist of the figure and also exist at each point on each segment of the tail.
-Like a breath or heartbeat, a pulse of light originating in the chest then travels sequentially down each of the segments at the rear, in unison with the rythmn of the earlier work.
-In some sense the tail references a trajectory that is the past – if the length were to increase indefinitely then the forward lean of the figure too would become more pronounced, until at some point she would be hurtling forward almost parallel to the ground.
+Like a breath or heartbeat, a pulse of light originating in the chest then travels sequentially down each of the segments at the rear.
+The tail references a trajectory that is the past – if the length were to increase indefinitely then the forward lean of the torso too would become more pronounced, until at some point she would be hurtling forward almost parallel to the ground.

-In some way these works may be thought of as virtual sculptures – a language exists to describe them in three dimensions and in the virtual world it is possible to represent them and create pictures of them.
-However, they cannot exist in the real world because no method exists to manifest them.
+These works may be thought of as virtual sculptures – a language exists to describe them in three dimensions and it is possible to represent them and create pictures of them.
+However, they cannot exist in the real world because no method exists to manifest them – they are clouds of disconnected particles, not solid forms.
 The images are like ghosts or echoes from another world.

-Alex is an artist whose practice encompasses sculpture, sound, light and moving image to produce powerful installation art.
-His work has been shown at The Royal College of Art, Goldsmiths, University of London, Artist Residence, Phoenix, Brighton Festival and many other galleries, events and institutions.
-In 2014 Pragma was commissioned by BDF and shown together with its predecessor Interstice.
+Alex Peckham is a UK-based artist whose practice encompasses sculpture, sound, light and moving image to produce powerful installation art.
+He has a particular interest in the combination of traditional fine art techniques with contemporary time-based media.
+His work has been shown at The Royal College of Art, Goldsmiths, University of London, Artist Residence, Phoenix Brighton, Phoenix Leicester, Salford University, Brighton Festival, Newhaven Fort, The Spirit of Gravity and many other galleries, events and institutions.
 He has a particular interest in the combination of traditional fine art techniques with contemporary time-based media.

-In addition to his solo artistic practice, Alex is technical lead with internationally renowned artists’ group Blast Theory, one of the most adventurous groups in digital and cross-dimensional work.
-Recent Blast Theory projects have included the award-winning Karen, an AI life coach who psychologically profiles you and adjusts her behavior to your personality and My One Demand, a ninety-minute film shot in one take and performed on three consecutive nights on the streets of Toronto, broadcast live to cinemas across the city.
+Alex formerly held a senior role with internationally renowned artists’ group Blast Theory, one of the most adventurous groups in digital and cross-dimensional work.
+Alex led technical development of many Blast Theory projects including the multi-award-winning Karen and My One Demand, a ninety-minute film shot in one take and performed live on three consecutive nights on the streets of Toronto, broadcast to cinemas across the city.

 In 2004 his ground-breaking research into video cubism was presented at the European Conference on Visual Perception and published in the journal Perception.
 Alex has been a regular contributor to Espressivamente, a dual-language arts journal published in both Italian and English.

-He has also taught both Visual Culture and Algorithms and Data Representation at tertiary level within the University of Brighton and sat on the moderation board at UBIC.
+He has also taught Visual Culture at tertiary level within the University of Brighton and sat on the moderation board at UBIC.

 Much love and thanks go to Jo Knell, for all her support and encouragement in the time that we knew each other.